csruiliu/QFewShot/README.md

 <a name="toc6"></a>
 ## Results
 Omniglot is a dataset of 1623 handwritten characters collected from 50 alphabets.
 There are 20 examples associated with each character, where each example is drawn by a different human subject.
-Our 60-way 5-shot model is trained testing accuracy is  sdfafsaf  percent, where random guessing gives 1/60*100%=1.7% accuracy.
+Our 60-way 5-shot model is trained testing accuracy is 98% percent, where random guessing gives 1/60*100%=1.7% accuracy.
 The miniImageNet dataset consists of 60,000 color images of size 84 × 84 divided into 100 classes with 600 examples each.
 All classes are divided into 64 training, 16 validation, and 20 test classes.
 Our 5-way 5-shot model is trained with a 50-qubit 8 variational-layer circuit, resulting in a validation accuracy of 48.71%.
 Random guessing is expected to give a ⅕*100% = 20% accuracy.
 | | |
 | :--------------: | :---------: